Chart Color Schemes

 An assessment of population growth drivers in Hillarys reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Hillarys' population, as of November 2025, is approximately 11,923.
-This figure represents an increase of 723 people since the 2021 Census, which recorded a population of 11,200.
-The growth is inferred from ABS data showing an estimated resident population of 11,918 in June 2024 and the addition of 48 validated new addresses post-census.
+Hillarys' population is approximately 11,923 as of November 2025.
+This figure represents an increase of 723 people, a 6.5% rise from the 2021 Census population of 11,200.
+The growth is inferred from the estimated resident population of 11,918 in June 2024 and 48 new addresses validated since the Census date.
 This results in a population density of 1,901 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
 Hillarys' growth rate of 6.5% since the census is within 2.4 percentage points of the SA3 area's rate of 8.9%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 82.4% of overall population gains during recent periods, driving primary growth in the area.
+Overseas migration contributed approximately 82.4% of overall population gains during recent periods, driving primary population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and to estimate post-2032 growth, AreaSearch employs growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends suggest a median national area increase, with Hillarys expected to grow by 804 persons to 2041, recording a total gain of 6.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate post-2032 growth, AreaSearch uses growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends suggest a slight increase below the national median for Hillarys.
+By 2041, the area is expected to expand by 804 persons, reflecting an overall gain of 6.7% over the 17-year period.

 Frequently Asked Questions - Population